-The measures put in place to reduce the spread of COVID-19 have meant that our normal daily lives have been turned upside down almost overnight, including our social, family, educational, and work routines and networks.
-The measures also affect how we maintain the things that protect our mental health and wellbeing.
+The Welsh Government guidance to reduce the spread of COVID-19 means that we have restrictions placed on our day to day life, and this can affect how we protect our mental health and wellbeing.
 We therefore need to be aware of what we could do differently to look after ourselves, our families and our communities, and know where to find further support if we need it.
 Please have a look at the helpful resources summarised below.

-For more information and for a range of tips, advice and ideas to help you look after yourself and others, check out the Public Health Wales How are you feeling? pages.
+For more information and for advice and ideas to help you look after yourself and others, including financial wellbeing and being safe at home, check out the Public Health Wales How are you feeling? pages.